References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

 This is the most recent, non UK registered, identity of the aircraft prior to taking its current mark.
 This may be either a civil or military mark or where the aircraft was manufactured.
-Previous UK identities can be found in the Full Registration History
+Previous UK identities can be found in the Full Registration History.

 If the aircraft is de-registered the de-registration reason is given, if the record is blank it means that the historical record concerned is not yet computerised.
 The reason for de-registration, along with other information can be found on a copy of the historical register entry for the aircraft, please see View Registration History.

 This is the date the aircraft was registered to the registered owner displayed on the particular record.
 This is not necessarily the date of first entry on the Register, please see View Registration History for earlier entries.

 This is the date the registration under this mark was cancelled.

 If the mark is de-registered comments about the subsequent fate of the aircraft are entered here.